whad-team/whad-client/doc/source/cli/ble/ble-spawn.rst

 .. code-block:: text

-    ble-spawn -i <INTERFACE> -p [PROFILE]
+    wble-spawn -i <INTERFACE> -p [PROFILE]

 A compatible WHAD *interface* and the path to a JSON *profile* are required to populate the BLE device with the corresponding services and characteristics.
-It will also allow `ble-spawn` to use the same advertising data, in order to make the emulated device appear the same way the original does.
+It will also allow `wble-spawn` to use the same advertising data, in order to make the emulated device appear the same way the original does.

 .. warning::